Authentication

 Rate Limits

 API requests are rate-limited based on your plan tier.
-Rate limits apply per API key and are measured in requests per minute.
+Rate limits apply per API key and are measured in requests per minute and per day.

-When you exceed the rate limit, the server responds with HTTP 429 Too Many Requests.
-The response
+• The server responds with HTTP 429 Too Many Requests.

-includes a Retry-After header indicating how many seconds to wait before retrying.
+• The response includes a Retry-After header indicating how many seconds to wait.

 For full plan details and pricing, visit investraapp.com/pricing.